AlexIncarnati/movies-app/README.md

 ## INTRO

 * Decided not to use any boilerplate for React to show the ability of configuring the app from scratch (e.g. starting from npm init, webpack.config.js etc.)
-* Tried to keep it dry and used ES6
 * Designed a quick UI for it and implemented it with a responsive mobile first approach

 ## FEATURES